jadAhr/challengeSotware/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 # How to use this demo

 ---------------------------------------------

-## 1-Get this repo

-clone this repo or install it as zip file,

-## 2-Run composer install

-in your terminal run

-        "composer install".

-that gonna make your ./vendor folder and allow you to use artisan

-## 3-Generet you key By

-runing
-        "php artisan key:generate"
-in your terminal.

-## 4-.env.example

-this part its imporatns for youe databases.

-copy or change the name of the file named .env.example to .env ,end configer the informations for your database.

-## 5-Models and Migration

-in your terminal run

-        "php artisan migrate (name opf the category)"

-## 6-Creat Some categrys By

-runing

-        "php artisan categories:add"

-in your terminal

-## 7-then you can start cteaing your products by

-runing

-        "php artisan product:add 'NameProduct','Discreption' ,Price ,'ImgOfTheProduct'"

-in your terminal

-## 8-Run your local server by

-runing

-        "php artisan serve" if this didnt work try "php -S localhost:8000 -t public/"

-it worked for me

-## 9-Browse to the page

-in your browser go to
+## 1. Get this repo

+Clone this repo or install it as a zip file.

+## 2. Run composer install

+In your terminal, run:

+        composer install

+This will create your `./vendor` folder and allow you to use artisan.

+## 3. Generate your key

+Run:

+        php artisan key:generate

+In your terminal.

+## 4. .env.example

+This part is important for your databases.

+Copy or change the name of the file named `.env.example` to `.env`, then configure the information for your database.

+## 5. Models and Migration

+In your terminal, run:

+        php artisan migrate (name of the category)

+## 6. Create some categories

+Run:

+        php artisan categories:add

+In your terminal.

+## 7. Start creating your products

+Run:

+        php artisan product:add 'NameProduct' 'Description' 'Price' 'ImgOfTheProduct'

+In your terminal.

+## 8. Run your local server

+Run:

+        php artisan serve

+If this doesn't work, try:

+        php -S localhost:8000 -t public/

+It worked for me.

+## 9. Browse to the page

+In your browser, go to:

         http://localhost:8000/products.

-## 10-Add products with interface
+## 10. Add products with interface

-Press Add button it should direct you to form and then start to add your products by just filling all the inpute
+Press the "Add" button.
+It should direct you to the form, where you can start adding your products by filling in all the inputs.

-# 11-thank you for using this demo
+# 11. Thank you for using this demo

-## if you face any problem that you cant fix just contact me in my jadaharrar2@gmail.com
+If you face any problem that you can't fix, just contact me at my email: [jadaharrar2@gmail.com](mailto:jadaharrar2@gmail.com).